 • Infectious diseases.
 The appearance of lymphadenitis is caused by a number of diseases: rubella, herpes, measles.

-• Complications after previous colds, excessive hypothermia.
-The development of inflammation associated with these reasons is not very noticeable.
+• Complications after suffering from colds, excessive hypothermia.
+The development of inflammation associated with these reasons is not too noticeable.

-• Groin trauma - falls, blows.
-The increase and the onset of inflammation of the lymph nodes in this case occurs quickly.
+• Injury to the groin area - falls, blows.
+In this case, the enlargement and onset of inflammation of the lymph nodes occurs quickly.

 • Sexually transmitted diseases: ureaplasmosis, chlamydia, gonorrhea, syphilis.